bhattarairazu/SpringBootMySQLRestfulBlogWithJWT/README.md

   - [ ] İmplement Caching with redis
   - [ ] try to use elasticsearch in this project
   - [ ] try to implement RabbitMQ on this project
+  - [ ] try to deploy it to DigitalOcean or Heroku
+  - [ ] experiment CI/CD on it
+  - [ ] Write tests for API